jpuopolo67/proctor/README.md

 #### Create New Virtual Environment
 * From a terminal window, create a virtual environment based on Python 3.6 or above.
 You can name your virtual environment whatever you'd like.
-An obvious and useful choice is 'proctor.'
+An obvious and useful choice is _proctor_.
-I will assume that is the name you've chosen in the following examples.
+I will assume that is the name you've chosen in the following example:

  * `conda create -n proctor python=3.6 anaconda`